Teradata/stacki-wiki/Stacki-System-Installation-Checklist.md

 **Usage - Debug Mode:** export STACKDEBUG=y;/opt/stack/bin/checklist.py

+The installation messages will be written to /var/log/checklist.log

 # Installation Stages
+Checklist code generates the below messages based on the OS type.
+Once the 'Reboot_Okay' stage is reached, the message list will be cleared to indicate the end of an install.

 | Install Stage | Description | Supported in Redhat | Supported in SLES |
 | :---          |     :---:      |          ---: |          ---: |
 | DHCPDISCOVER  | DHCP Handshake message     | Yes    | Yes |